 To purchase, contact your local Shure sales representative (find yours at shure.com).
 For each installation, you can choose from 8 or 16 channels of IntelliMix DSP.
 Licenses are available for 3- and 5-year durations.

-After purchasing, you'll receive an email with instructions for creating a software.shure.com account, where you can download the software and find your license ID.
+After purchasing, you'll receive an email with instructions for creating a software.shure.com account, where you can find your license ID.
 The license ID activates all purchased installations.

 Before purchasing, you can try out a 16-channel version of IntelliMix Room.
 The software runs exactly like a purchased version during the trial.